|

 we reference other bodies etc. There are five valid entry points.
 They are to the Home page, Pauline's OU Pages, Uniquely New Zealand, the Howto Series of Technical Articles and the Small Firms section.
 The entry pages all have a similar layout with an identical navigation bar across the top.
 The sections all have a different "style" (background colour, and titles etc) which is echoed in the navigation bar.

-- Browsers: We try to look at all the pages with Microsoft Internet Explorer 4.01, 5.5 and 6, Netscape 4.78, Netscape 7.1, Opera 6.02 and Opera 7 to avoid it being optimised to any one Browser and we try to avoid Browser specific features.
-HTML standards have however been evolving fast and some of the features used such as centering and background colours in tables are only supported in 4th generation browsers but those using earlier browsers will not lose information, only layout.
+Browsers: We try to look at all the pages with Microsoft Internet Explorer, Firefox, Opera and Chrome to avoid it being optimised to any one Browser and we try to avoid Browser specific features.
+We also check with mobile devices including several tablets and android based phones such as the Samsung Galaxy S3, A6 and S3 Mini.
+HTML standards have however been evolving fast we have tried to ensure those using earlier browsers will not lose information, only layout.
 The same applies for use of Cascading Style Sheets.
-There is little JavaScript involved in the presentation of the pages other than for "popup" pictures from small icons and some validation of form input.
-We only make use of ActiveX for presenting the Vugraphs from talks we have given via an easily downloaded plugin.
-There are details how to set that up and cautions on the security implications.
+There used to be little JavaScript involved in the presentation of the pages other than for "popup" pictures from small icons and some validation of form input but the use has increased now the pages are Mobile Friendly and 'Responsive' to the device type and screen sizes and resolutions.

-- Standards We have converted all our pages to the World Wide Web Consortium
+Standards We converted all our pages to the World Wide Web Consortium

 A few are larger and internally indexed so, for example, the Newsletter